DuJzh/Stochastic-Kriging-Assisted-Simulation-with-Random-Covariates/README.md

 # Li, Gao, and Du 2022.
 Stochastic Kriging-Assisted Simulation with Random Covariates.

-Comparing the random design with the adatives procedures.
+Comparing the random design with the adatives procedures:

   "comparison with hetGP package" contains the scripts comparing the random design with hetGP package (in Binois et al. 2019),